President’s Welcome Award

 FAU is the place to be for talents who would like to start their scientific and academic careers at an outstanding university rich in tradition and strong in research.
 We help talents from all over the world to fulfil their potential and become part of a growing, global community of innovative researchers and entrepreneurs.

-FAU strives to promote open-minded, independent individuals whose research helps to shape tomorrow’s world, whether contributing to AI, medical progress, science or to the humanities.
+FAU strives to promote open-minded, independent individuals whose research helps to shape tomorrow’s world, whether contributing to the humanities, medical progress, science or AI.
 As a full-spectrum university we are at the forefront of driving innovation and setting knowledge in motion.
 The Office of Research Career Development and the Graduate Centre provide information on doctoral degrees, postdoctoral research, habilitations and junior professorships for all faculties and offers advice and support to doctoral candidates, postdoctoral researchers and habilitation candidates.

 A peek into the doctoral experiences of the first awardees

-In the fall of 2021, our fist three President’s Welcome Award candidates started their journey.
-A year later, three further candidates followed.
-In the videos below, they shared with us typical working days, trips to cities, Christmas markets and old castles, food explorations and also their motivation to work here.
+In the fall of 2021, our fist three President’s Welcome Award candidates started their journey, followed by further candidates.
+The research focus of this first two cohorts was with artificial intelligence.
+In the videos below, they shared with us typical working days, trips to other cities, Christmas markets and old castles, food explorations and also their motivation to work here.
 Have a look!

 About Friedrich-Alexander-Universität Erlangen-Nürnberg